 International Court of Justice

-Hello judges and advocates!
-I'm Enzo Hsu, a junior at Pacific American School, and it's an honor to serve as your President for the Internation Court of Justice at STMUN this year.
+I'm Enzo Hsu, a senior at Pacific American School, and it's an honor to serve as your President for the ICJ this year.
 I started my MUN journey in 9th grade as a delegate striving to grasp the hold of analyzing international affairs and reach compromises between various stances for a feasible solution.
 Among lobbying, resolution drafting, and many other professional aspects of MUN, I found myself most intrigued by the intensive verbal debate and presentation, which led me onto an ICJ path since my sophomore year.
-Since then I've been in ICJ for 3 conferences, including last STMUN where I participated as an advocate.
-Having been both judge and advocate before, I understand that ICJ may appear as an intimidating committee with its unique procedures and identities.
+Since then I've been in ICJ for 4 conferences.
+I personally have taken on every role in the ICJ before (witness, judge, advocate, student officer), so I understand that ICJ may appear as an intimidating committee with its unique procedures and identities.
 That's why I intend to assist committee members to the best of my ability to create a productive court and memorable STMUN experience for everyone.
 Feel free to contact me if you need help and see y'all in December!